List of Recently Funded SaaS Startups (2025)

 Want weekly access to the full list, plus direct emails of founders, CMOs, CTOs, and revenue leaders?

-👉 Get Insider Access to receive fresh leads like these every week.
+👉 Get Insider Access to receive fresh leads like SaaS startups every week.
 One Payment.
 Lifetime Leads.
 No subscription.

 Recently Funded SaaS Startups in 2025

-Download the full list of funded SaaS startups (for contacts of their decision-makers, click here)
+Download the full list of funded startups (for weekly leads, click here)

-How Agencies Can Win Clients from Recently Funded SaaS Startups
+How Agencies Can Win Clients from SaaS Startups

 1. Why should I target recently funded SaaS startups instead of older, established ones?